 2) What does the Sanctions List Search Score mean?

-The score field indicates the similarity between the name entered and resulting matches on the SDN and/or FSE Lists.
+The score field indicates the similarity between the name entered and resulting matches on one of OFAC's sanctions lists.
 It is calculated using two matching logic algorithms: one based upon phonetics, and a second based upon the similarity of the characters in the two strings.
 A score of 100 indicates an exact match, while lower scores indicate potential matches.

 3) How do I use the Minimum Name Score field and score slider bar?